What is a Communicants Class?

 If you baptized your child as an infant, you claimed God’s covenant promises on your child behalf, but now your child must claim these promises on his/her own.
 This class aims to build on the foundation of biblical instruction that the child has received at home and is an act of confirming and strengthening your child's faith.

-- Class held at Holy Cross in the Big Kids room
+- Classes held at Holy Cross in the Elementary Kids room

 - Child participants follow along with provided workbook